-Director of Secondary Education: Thomas A. Simonds, S.J.
+Director of Secondary Education: Max T. Engel, PhD

 Department Office: Eppley, Room 450

-The Department of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the State of Nebraska.
+The Department of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the State of Nebraska.

 Specific Requirements for Admission to Education Programs